 Close up photo of shrimp and pork wontons with sauce and green onions.

-If you love these shrimp and pork wontons in spicy sauce and want to make your own Take-Out Fake Out dinner at home, you’ve got to try these other Asian recipes:
+If you love this shrimp and pork wonton recipe and want to make your own Take-Out Fake Out dinner at home, you’ve got to try these other Asian recipes:

 Filipino Pancit Recipe